The Alpkit Rig 3.5 Tarp

 It’s probably also worth carrying at least one other line that can be used to pull out a tie point if you have something like an over hanging branch or other improbably placed natural assistance.

-• Tie outs – I have made 4 tie outs, each a loop of cord 50cm long that I have attached the centre points of each side of the tarp.
+UPDATE: I used a Bowline to tie the guys on. - Tie outs – I have made 4 tie outs, each a loop of cord 50cm long that I have attached the centre points of each side of the tarp.
 I don’t see myself always using all 4 but it will be handy to be able to tie down the edges and be able to have these edges off the ground.
 You can see some examples of this below.
 At the time of taking the photos I hadn’t attached them all yet and in places I was using guy lines instead.

 UPDATE: I used a Sheet bend to tie the loop of the tie outs.